The British Club history and interesting facts. And then some more.

-The Club’s growth over the next few decades was mirrored by Bangkok’s own growth as many new roads were built, khlongs were filled and the tramway was extended down the side of Khlong Silom outside the back gate of the club.
-Khlong Toey was now a busy market area and Don Mueang became an airfield.
-Our land was also graced by the opening in 1933 of the Neilson Hays Library in Suriwong Road and in 1926 the British Legation moved to Ploenchit Road.
+The Club’s growth over the next few decades was mirrored by Bangkok’s own growth as many new roads were built, khlongs were filled in, and the tramway was extended down the side of Khlong Silom outside the back gate of the Club.
+Khlong Toey was now a busy market area, as was Pratunam.
+Don Mueang became an airfield in 1926 and Bangkok officially became a Changwat (province).
+Our land was also graced by the opening in 1922 of the Neilson-Hays Library a short distance from us along Suriwongse Road with whom we now share a common back gate.

-The height of Club life was Saturday lunchtime, it being a half-day, when the members all took up their own seats in ‘The Bar’ and woe betide anyone who sat in their seat!.
+The height of Club life was Saturday lunchtime, it being a half-day, when the directors of the various companies all took up their own seats in ‘The Bar’ and woe betide anyone who sat in their seats!
 A monthly Cinema Club was set up, but food was limited to sandwiches and biscuits, as the Club were still without kitchens.
-The British Club Bangkok was the social hub of British interests in Siam for nearly forty Years.
+The British Club Bangkok was the social hub of British interests in Siam for nearly forty years.

 The End of the Beginning

-Early evening 8th December 1941, the now Sir Josiah Crosby, British Envoy Extraordinary and Minister Plenipotentiary to Siam, addressed many of the 200+ British living in Bangkok, in the grounds of the Club to announce that the Japanese had invaded Malaya and that Japan had declared war on the British Empire.
-The next day the British Legation was surrounded and the Club grounds commandeered by the Japanese Army.
-Most members were interned although it is recorded that 26 British citizens did escape captivity.
-For the time being the British Club Bangkok was no more.
+Early evening 8th December 1941, Sir Josiah Crosby, the British Envoy Extraordinary and Minister Plenipotentiary to Siam, addressed many of the 200+ British living in Bangkok, in the grounds of the Club to announce that the Japanese had invaded Malaya and that Japan had declared war on the British Empire.
+The next day the British Embassy was surrounded, and the Club grounds commandeered by the Japanese Army.
+Most members were interned although it is recorded that 26 British citizens did escape captivity … The British Club Bangkok was no more.